Skip to main content

 Kotka CAM-project in our news

-The battery materials plant planned in Kotka received an environmental permit
+The battery materials plant planned in Kotka proceeds to construction phase

 Interested?